opeyemi24/dare.io-pbl/Project 9.md

 ![Capture archive the artifacts](https://user-images.githubusercontent.com/92916632/157866129-4f8fda6f-74f5-4ce8-8eb4-fe4324647891.PNG)

-- Make some changes to any file in your GitHub repository (e.g. README.MD file) and push the changes to the master branch.
+- Test the configuration by making some changes to any file in your GitHub repository (e.g. README.MD file) and push the changes to the master branch.

 ![Capture added new line to readme file](https://user-images.githubusercontent.com/92916632/157866907-b44444e5-8c28-449c-93cc-22a703365c60.PNG)